AliAlaliwat21/TempSupe-frontend/README.md

 ## Contributors

-TempSupe was developed as a collaborative MERN stack project.
+TempSupe was developed as a collaborative effort, by Ali Alaiwat, and Husain Ali.
+Idea by Ali the goat lowkey